 The account is so well known for its outspoken tweets that people seek it out, thus opening the brand Wendy’s up to more people.

 However, not every social media platform is suited for the same tone of voice.
 Wendy’s Twitter marketing wouldn’t take well to LinkedIn, a platform that’s much more professional.

-On the other hand, Ice Cream Brand Ben & Jerry’s uses LinkedIn to announce their brand’s values.
+On the other hand, Ice Cream Brand Ben & Jerry’s uses LinkedIn to announce its brand’s values.

 The best social media platforms for you to use depending on your target market.
 If you’re an apparel brand, you might get a lot of traffic from LinkedIn.
 Pinterest, on the other hand, may bring a lot of traffic, but none that converts.
 Marketing automation software can help you stay sane when posting content to multiple social media platforms.